wangchangli/CarND-Vehicle-Detection/writeup.md

+### FYI

+All the project code are located in code.ipynb, the final output video is project_video_output.mp4.

 ##Writeup Template
 ###You can use this file as a template for your writeup if you want to submit it as a markdown file, but feel free to use some other method and submit a pdf if you prefer.